 Saint Basil’s Cathedral

 After the Kremlin and going back into Red Square, I actually found all the buildings there (especially GUM) more spectacular.
 I think it’s the layout and the fact you’re surrounded by high doses of ‘wow’.
 But most of all, Saint Basil’s topped it for me.
+If you only take one building to heart from my Moscow itinerary, it’s this.

 There’s just so much going on in that decoration.
 It’s like the designers couldn’t decide what paint or pattern to go for so they just said sod it, slap them all on and see how it looks.
 And somehow it works.